caroso1222/carlos-roso-gatsby/content/blog/github-lessons-learned/index.md

 #### Redifine success

 I have [unpopular](https://github.com/caroso1222/rmind) [projects](https://github.com/caroso1222/node-reminders) with little to no installs.
 I'm proud of them, though.
-I learned a lot building them.
+I learned a lot from building them.
 I use them myself.
 I'm getting better and enjoying my projects.
 That's my ultimate bar for success.

 #### Be aware of moniker naming rules